xmartlabs/Swift-Style-Guide/README.md

 ##### shorter dot syntax

-Usually enum type can be infered and in these cases we prefer the short dot syntax over long typed syntax.
+Usually enum type can be inferred and in these cases we prefer the short dot syntax over long typed syntax.

 **prefered**